grantwill74/notes-on-algorithm-design/slides/module_x2/module_x2.md

 # Summary of heap removal

-- We take the top value out of the heap.
+- We take the top (root) value out of the heap.
-- We replace it with the very last value.
+- We replace it with the very last value (highest index value).
 - We swap that value down as far as it will go

 ---